qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 An older couple we talked to for a while said they were visiting their last feature in the canyonlands: they'd seen everything else.
 They called themselves Desert Rats and I really liked that.
-It was inspiring to see people who'd spent so much time in the desert.
+It was inspiring to see people who'd spent enough time in the desert to literally see it all: Every arch, canyon and petroglyph.

 <img src="/static/img/canyonlands/day_5_3.jpg" />